AlexTorres88/project-tracker/README.md

 # Project tracker application

 This application serves the purpose of tracking projects.
-It was done in fastapi using postgresql as the database.
+It was done in python using fastapi and postgresql.

 ## Model relationship